Pack plays final two home matches of the 2013 season

-In his first season with NC State, Choboy inherited only two student-athletes and fielded a roster of just six players for the season, winning 30 singles matches as a team.
+In his first season with NC State, Choboy inherited a thin roster of only two student-athletes and fielded a roster of six players for the season, winning just 30 singles matches as a team.
 After a year of recruiting, he brought in a strong class of six players, led by 2004 All-ACC standout Conor Taylor.
 That year, his squad won 46 matches, including 15 in ACC play, compared to six conference wins his first season.
 In 2005, the Wolfpack continued its ascent up the conference standings, as well as in the national polls, as the team finished the season at No. 46 in the final Intercollegiate Tennis Association (ITA) poll.
-The team's 15 wins served as the most since 1988 for any Wolfpack team, while the 12-0 start to the season marked the second best start and second longest win streak in school history.
+The team's 15 wins served as the most since the 1988 Wolfpack campaign, while the 12-0 start to the season marked the second best start and second longest win streak in school history.

 The NC State program gained steam in 2006, going 20-11, finishing with a No. 42 final ITA ranking and making the NCAA Tournament for the first time since 1999.
 William Noblitt was named All-ACC and Jay Weinacker's 23 wins in spring play set a single-season program record.
 The Pack then trumped that effort in 2007, ending the year at No. 19, its highest finish ever, while grabbing three postseason wins en route to the school's first appearance in the NCAA Round of Eight.
 Noblitt grabbed a second All-ACC nod, while Nick Cavaday joined him picking up the accolade.
 In 2008, Choboy continued guiding the Pack to success, as James McGee and Weinacker were named All-ACC, and Weinacker and Cavaday competed in a very close match in the NCAA doubles tournament.
 Choboy coached Weinacker to All-ACC honors again in 2009, and to All-American status as he advanced to the Round of 16 at the NCAA singles tournament.